banianhost/docker-android/README.md

 # Dockerfile for Android Projects

-This is a Dockerfile to make minumum images for Android projects.
+This is a Dockerfile to make minumum images for Android projects, including gradle.
 No `ant`, `maven`, nor `android-ndk` are included.

 ## Included